 After a map window has been created, it is still possible to apply a different input map image than your initial choice.
 To do so, select the "Import Map Image..." item in the File menu.

-When viewing a map, there are two special mouse click options you can use:
+When viewing a map, there are some special mouse click options you can use:

-An "alt-click", i.e., clicking while also holding down the "alt" or "option" key, on the map projection will cause a box to be displayed that shows the longitude and latitude of the point where you clicked.
-This box remains visible until you click on the map again.
+An alt-click, i.e., clicking while also holding down the "alt" or "option" key, on the map will cause a box to appear that shows the longitude and latitude of the point where you clicked.
+This box remains visible until you mouve or click the mouse again.

-A "shift-click" anywhere on the map will cause the map to be re-centered.
-Azimuthal projections are re-centered on the click point, while non-azimuthal projections are instead centered on the longtitude of the click point.
-Interrupted pseudocylindric maps cannot be re-centered at all.
+A shift-click on the map will cause most map types to be re-centered.
+Azimuthal projections are re-centered on the click point, while non-azimuthal projections are centered on the longitude of the click point.
+Some maps, such as interrupted maps, cannot be re-centered at all.

-If you questions about G.Projector which are not answered above, please contact the author:
+If you have questions about G.Projector that are not answered above, please contact the author: